Outsmart2383/Codex-Test/mortgage-rate-comparison/README.md

 # Mortgage Rate Comparison Plugin

 This repository contains the **Mortgage Rate Comparison** WordPress plugin.
 The plugin renders a shortcode and Elementor widget for comparing current and new mortgage deals, including monthly payments, total costs, and potential savings.
+All distributable files live inside this `mortgage-rate-comparison/` folder so the ZIP installs cleanly in WordPress.

 ## Installation via WordPress ZIP upload